ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/channels.md

 **Control Panel Location: `Developer > Channels`**

 This section of the Control Panel is where channels are created, edited and deleted.

+The channel shortname on the main display supports quick copying the full template tag for the channel, including all fields assigned to the channel.
+The copied code is ready to use on your [templates](templates/overview.md).
+Quick copying code via the channel shortname is only supported when on HTTPS.

 [TOC]